Your Puppy Handbook

 Desexing, spaying or neutering

-Desexing is a Government requirement of responsible dog ownership in your community.
+Desexing is often a Government requirement of responsible dog ownership in your community.
+It is heavily regulated and many Veterinarians are directed to neuter puppies immediately.